clc14/ELLIS/README.md

 If you wish to use a different name space, edit the variables at the top of the script before you run ELLIS.

+##Requirements

+You will need a computer to act as the lab host.
+This system will run CentOS 7.2 and should have reasonable hardware for a VM host.
+The recommended minimum specifications for the lab host are:

+- Core i5 processor or better, with Intel-VT support
+- 4GB+ of memory
+- 80GB+ of disk space

+You will also require an installation image for the enterprise Linux OS of your choice (either CentOS 7 or RHEL 7) in order to build your local repository and to use in order to install your lab VMs.

 ##Setup

 The setup process is pretty simple: